 It was well over three years ago.
 I was sitting on the inside lane going south.
-Just a few blocks from home.
+Just a block from home.
 The traffic light was red.
-And the many secrets just came tumbling out.

 I remembered that, not long before, a man from out of town had been sitting at this very light.
 Going in the opposite direction.

-I’ve always wondered if, in those last minutes, he might have been thinking of his childhood there, his home just a memory now.
-Before his life abruptly ended for no reason at all.
+I’ve always wondered if, in those last minutes, he might have been thinking of his childhood there.
+His home that was just a memory.

-In the space of time it took for a traffic light to change that day after a normal weekend lunch, I learned that there had been a secret life taking place since the day we married.
+In the space of time it took for a traffic light to change, I learned that there had been a secret life taking place since the day we married.
 The whole damned time.

 But I had to let the facts fall into place.
-I had to sit for hours at a time in my gardens and accept that those weekends he was away, he wasn't alone.
+I had to sit for hours at a time in my gardens and accept that he wasn’t alone those weekends he was away.